nicolasJouvin/MoMPCA/cran-comments.md

 This is a resubmission.
 In this version I have followed the recommandations:
 * Updated description
 * Removed the unnecessary license file
+* changed the package name to MoMPCA (old name was MMPCA) because of conflicting name with a new package submitted in-between.

 ## Test environments